JamesQFreeman/simpleITK-Snap/README.md

 ## Overview

 It's a Qt-based 3D medical image visualization tool.
+Unlike most visualization tool, SimpleITKSnap gives you more freedom via extension design.
 The code is short thus it's super easy to understand and modify.
 In short, it is an ITK-Snap in 200 lines!

 If you have any bug when using simpleITK-Snap, please put that on the issue.
 ## Install